Independent Contractor Information

 • Hourly, weekly or monthly fees may indicate an employee-employer relationship.

-• A fixed fee is indicative of an independent contractor relationship; use when possible.
+• A fixed fee indicates an independent contractor relationship; use it when possible.

 • Financial reliance on ASU.

-• Instruction on when or where the work is performed.
+• Instructions on when or where work is performed.

 • Opportunity for profit or loss.